 Details: Dir.
 Jean Negulesco.
 Perf.
 Peter Lorre, Sydney Greenstreet, Zachary Scott.
 Warner Bros., 1944.
 Based on the novel A Coffin for Dimitrios by Eric Ambler.

 Synopsis: A notorious criminal, Dimitrios (Zachary Scott), fascinates mystery writer Leyden (Peter Lorre).
-In one early scene, Leyden travels to the Bureau of Records in Athens to research Dimitrios’s past and gets help from an easily frustrated archives clerk, a white man.
+In one early scene, Leyden travels to the Bureau of Records in Athens to research Dimitrios’s past and gets help from an archives clerk.

 Role Call: Uncredited male—Anti-Social Librarian and Information Provider (male)